 Summative assessment is also consistent across all year groups.
 This is vital as it is used alongside our formative assessment to allow teachers to highlight areas of weakness or specific mathematical concepts, that learners are struggling with, and where there are gaps in knowledge.
-Our summative assessment takes the form of half termly, or termtly, exam papers in classrooms.
+Our summative assessment takes the form of half termly exam papers in classrooms.

-Year 7 and 8, start and end the year with a GL assessment, all other assessments are created to cover the previous learning from that term, these are completed during lesson time.
+Year 7 and 8, start and end the year with a GL assessment, all other assessments are foundation half paper during lesson time.

-Year 9 complete assessments are created to cover the previous learning from that term.
-These are completed during lesson time.
+Year 9 do full foundation papers each half term during lesson time.

 Year 10 and 11, each assessment is bespoke to the tier of entry for that learner.
 These are a mixture of half and full papers.
 Some assessments are carried out in lessons others as PPE's to fully prepare our learners for the experience of external examinations.
-At the end of the first half term of year 10 learners also complete a shorter more bespoke paper that consists of content covered since the start of year 10.